A Tutorial on Meta-Reinforcement Learning: Exploration and Meta-Exploration

-This comparison is depicted in Figure \ref{fig:thompson}.
+This comparison is depicted in Figure~\ref{fig:thompson}.
 Other methods for exploration in meta-RL exist that add structure to exploration without this limitation.

-\paragraph{Task inference.} Another way to avoid the challenges of implicitly learning to explore is to directly learn to explore using task inference objectives that encourage exploration \citep{gurumurthy20mame,zhou2018environment,liu2021decoupling,fu2021towards,zhang2021metacure}.
+\paragraph{Task inference} Another way to avoid the challenges of implicitly learning to explore is to directly learn to explore using task inference objectives that encourage exploration \citep{zhou2018environment,gurumurthy20mame,wang2020learning,liu2021decoupling,fu2021towards,zhang2021metacure}.
 Some, but not all, task inference methods make use of such an objective to encourage exploration.
 Exploration methods that use task inference generally add an intrinsic reward to gather information that removes uncertainty from the task distribution.
 In other words, these methods train the policy to explore states that enable predicting the task.
-Specifically, these intrinsic rewards may incentivize improvement in transition predictions (i.e., in adapting the dynamics and reward function) \citep{zhou2018environment}, information gain over the task distribution \citep{fu2021towards,liu2021decoupling}, or a reduction in uncertainty of the posterior distribution, as measured by the KL divergence between the two distributions at consecutive timesteps.
+Specifically, these intrinsic rewards generally incentivize improvement in transition predictions (i.e., in adapting the dynamics and reward function) \citep{zhou2018environment} or incentivize information gain over the task distribution \citep{fu2021towards,liu2021decoupling,zhang2021metacure}.
 The idea is that recovering the task is sufficient to learn the optimal policy, and hence achieve high returns in the later episodes.
+While task inference rewards may incentivize more exploration than necessary, as we discuss in this section in the context in meta-exploration, the rewards can be annealed so that the policy is ultimately optimized end-to-end \citep{zintgraf2021exploration}.

-Most of these methods use separate policies for exploration and for exploitation \citep{gurumurthy20mame,zhou2018environment,liu2021decoupling,fu2021towards}.
-The intrinsic reward is used to train the exploration policy, while the standard meta-RL objective given by Equation \ref{eq:meta-rl-objective} is used to train the exploitation policy.
+Most of these methods use separate policies for exploration and for exploitation, particularly when exploration episodes are freely available \citep{zhou2018environment,gurumurthy20mame,liu2021decoupling,fu2021towards}.
+The intrinsic reward is used to train the exploration policy, while the standard meta-RL objective given by Equation~\ref{eq:meta-rl-objective} is used to train the exploitation policy.
 The exploration policy explores for the first $K$ episodes, and then the exploitation policy exploits for the remaining $H - K$ exploitation methods, conditioned on the data collected by the exploration policy.